Qhax11/Shadow-Samurai-Showcase/README.md

 The entire process is managed by the UAC_MeleeComboManager component, which uses the central FActiveComboChainTracker struct to maintain the combo's progression and runtime state.

-#### 1.2.1 State Tracking (FActiveComboChainTracker):
+1.2.1 State Tracking:

-This struct is the single source of truth for the active combo sequence, holding all necessary runtime references and control flags.
+`FActiveComboChainTracker` struct is the single source of truth for the active combo sequence, holding all necessary runtime references and control flags.

  ```c++
 USTRUCT()